kuyur/nextc4js/README.md

 ```

 ### Full version
-You also can use the full version containing embedded charmaps.
+You can use the full version containing embedded charmaps.
 This version provides `loadDefault()` method which returns a Context instance immediately.
 ```html
 <script src="path_to_nextc4/nextc4-all.min.js"></script>
 ```